acres scheme

 Requirements:

-1. This action can be delivered on a full or split LPIS parcel.
-Where the action is selected on a split LPIS, it must be digitised and marked on the map submitted.
+1. You can deliver this action on a full or split LPIS parcel.
+If you choose a split LPIS, you must digitize and mark the action on the submitted map.

 2. The minimum depth of the shelterbelt is 30 metres.
 The minimum parcel area is 0.18 hectares and the maximum area for payment is 0.5 hectares (which includes the area of the tree belt planted and the perimeter fencing).